Massive US storm brings tornadoes to South, blizzard threat – KION546

 Associated Press

-DALLAS (AP) — A massive storm blowing across the country spawned tornadoes that wrecked homes and injured a handful of people in parts of Oklahoma and Texas, including the Dallas-Fort Worth area, as much of the central United States from the Rocky Mountains to the Midwest braced Tuesday for blizzard-like conditions.
+DALLAS (AP) — A massive storm blowing across the country spawned tornadoes in parts of Oklahoma and Texas, including the Dallas-Fort Worth area, as much of the central United States from the Rocky Mountains to the Midwest braced Tuesday for blizzard-like conditions.

 An area stretching from Montana into western Nebraska and Colorado was under blizzard warnings, and the National Weather Service said that as much as 2 feet (61 centimeters) of snow was possible in some areas of western South Dakota and northwestern Nebraska.
 Ice and sleet were expected in the eastern Great Plains.

-“So the main thing is that we’ve got everyone in a safe place,” McNew said just after noon.
-“And so now we’re starting the process of going through the city looking at damage to property, to businesses, homes and then roads to see what needs to be closed, what we can open and how soon we can open them.”

-Near Decatur, about 70 miles (113 kilometers) northwest of Dallas, the Wise County Office of Emergency Management said one person was injured from flying debris while traveling in their vehicle and the other was injured when their vehicle overturned due to high winds.
-One person was taken to the hospital and the other was treated at the scene.

-Meanwhile, a tornado damaged the Oklahoma town of Wayne shortly after 5 a.m.
+Meanwhile, damage was reported in the Oklahoma town of Wayne after the weather service warned of a “confirmed tornado” shortly after 5 a.m.
 Tuesday.
 There were no deaths or injuries due to the tornado, McClain County Sheriff’s Capt.
 Bryan Murrell said.
 But as authorities began assessing its impact Tuesday morning, it was clear there was widespread damage to Wayne, which is about 45 miles (72 kilometers) south of Oklahoma City.

 “We’ve got multiple family structures with significant damage … barns, power lines down” in and around the town, Murrell said.